Is it worth it to have a videographer filming your wedding?

 You've probably decided that you want a photographer and you can pay a significant amount of money for a good one.
 By good I mean someone who has mastered the basics of posing, of lighting and the technical side of using their camera to its best effect and then enhancing the images they capture when editing to give you images that have a particular style.

 Whilst a great set of photos is a wonderful memento of your day, what film does (and a video done well is like watching a film) is tell the story of your day from start to finish with movement, with speech and with music.
 You will see lots of details in a film that you may have missed because you were so focussed on the main event.
+You will also get to star in your own movie.
+You'll be dressed up in your finest outfits and have all the attentions of a make up artist and hairdresser probably so why wouldn't you take the opportunity to make a film

-Having your choice of music playing (on your own personal copy of the full video) adds that touch of emotion to the film.
+Like a Hollywood blockbuster, having your choice of music playing (on your own personal copy of the full video) adds that touch of emotion to the film.
 I love it when I can tie up the lyrics of a song to what I am seeing on the screen - it does happen occasionally.

 Think of your wedding film as an account of your day from start to finish, set to music and you can begin to see how that gives you so much more connection to what was happening around you.
+You will probably see on film parts of your day that you didn't even realise were happening and you will see the events of the day from a new viewpoint.

 My wedding films tend to be of the order of an hour long, sometimes longer.
 I do know of some videographers who only produce very short films.
 If thats what you really want then let me know but most couples seem to appreciate having the choice of a longer film.